So Seoulful: A First-Time South Korea Travel Guide (Seoul, Jeju & Busan)

 🙋 Frequently Asked Questions About South Korea

-Is South Korea easy to travel on your own without knowing the language?
+Is South Korea easy to travel independently?

-Download Naver Maps or KakaoMap, Papago for translation, Kakao T for taxis, and KakaoTalk for local communication.
-A T-Money card simplifies transport nationwide.
+Naver Maps or KakaoMap for navigation, Papago for translation, Kakao T for taxis, and KakaoTalk for local communication.

 What is South Korea famous for?

-Which month is best to visit South Korea?
+When is the best time to visit South Korea?

 Back to blog